DPCN-US/www/content/support.md

 DPCN systems will always be free to use.
 All that's required is an amateur radio license and a compatible radio.

-To support system operations, [patrons](https://www.patreon.com/dpcn) may optionally choose from the following membership tiers:
+However, the systems do incur operational costs.
+DPCN [patrons](https://www.patreon.com/dpcn) receive special benefits and may choose from the following membership tiers:

 Tier | Cost | Benefit
 ---- |---- | ------
-Supporter | $1/month | Exclusive updates via [Patreon](https://www.patreon.com/dpcn)
+Supporter | $1/month | Access to exclusive news and updates not released to the general public.
 Private Contact | $5/month | Add your callsign and name to the contact list of all radios on the system.
 Local Talkgroup | $10/month | Add a dedicated talkgroup to one repeater on the system.
 Recommended for smaller organizations with membership within range of a single repeater.
 Wide Talkgroup | $20/month | Add a dedicated talkgroup to all repeaters on the system.
 Recommended  for regional organizations with distributed membership.